The chat box accepts normal messages, dice expressions, commands, and

 your strength bonus or your base attack bonus.
 To help with this, you

-Attached to the macro (a local variable).
+Attached to the macro (a macro-local variable).

 Attached to the macro group (a group variable).